uswds/uswds-site/pages/design-tokens/color/theme-tokens.md

   </table>
 </div>

-## Using color tokens
+## Using theme color tokens
-Your context and coding style determine how you access USWDS color tokens in code.
+Your context and coding style determine how you access USWDS theme color tokens in code.

 <div class="site-table-wrapper">
   <table class="usa-table--borderless site-table-responsive">